NOC-MSM/NAARC/docs.md

 Setting nn_fsbc = 0 made a core file.
 Setting ln_blk, ln_traqsr and ln_ssr to false, nn_ice = 0.
 Error about SI3 needing blk.
 Setting ln_blk = true but rest off.
 Error still out of memory.

+Set namelist back to normal.
+The abort files suggest the blow up is happening in the Arctic.
+Trying turning the sea ice (key_si3) off in the cpp compile.
+Made a core file without any clues.
+Turn sea ice back on.
+Isabella from MO said they had similar issues in the beginning with this error which in our case was found to be related with vectorisation.
+Adding the following to the FCFLAGS:
+-hvector0 -Ovector0